ohcrider/ohcrider.github.io/resume-en.md

 Time | 2014.7-2014.9
-Project Name | WeChat Microsite Tourism Project Framework | struts+spring+hibernate, bootstrap (system windows, development tool eclipse) Project description | Commissioned by a company planning to engage in tourism projects, the promotion is on WeChat, which is similar to a company’s mobile website
+Project Name | WeChat Microsite Tourism Project Framework | struts+spring+hibernate, bootstrap (system windows, development tool eclipse) Project Description | Commissioned by a company planning to engage in tourism projects, the promotion is on WeChat, which is similar to a company’s mobile website
 Responsibility Description | I write a lot of native js, mainly responsible for front-end and back-end development

 Time | 2014.7-2014.9
-Project Name | 114 Business district information synchronization Framework | struts+spring+hibernate (system windows, development tool eclipse) Project description | It is the development of http api for message synchronization Responsibility Description | The main backend, only the frontend calls the interface and data is added, deleted or modified.
+Project Name | 114 Business district information synchronization Framework | struts+spring+hibernate (system windows, development tool eclipse) Project Description | It is the development of http api for message synchronization Responsibility Description | The main backend, only the frontend calls the interface and data is added, deleted or modified.

 Time | 2014.7-2014.9